Nissan Motor Manufacturing UK: History

 The Primera five-door model had the distinction of being the first model built at NMUK to be exported to the Japanese market.
 By 2008, however, falling sales led to its demise (UK sales had finished two years earlier).
 The Qashqai became the main model for the plant, with such high demand that a night shift was introduced to keep up.
 Nearly 5,000 workers were employed at the plant by this stage; albeit 1,200 of them were made redundant in January 2009 as a result of the recession which saw demand for new cars slump.

 Despite a temporary suspension of the third shift due to the automotive industry crisis of 2008, the third shift was reintroduced, and the strong demand for the Qashqai has helped NMUK remain strong throughout the crisis.

 After the crisis, Nissan announced that the new Juke model would be built starting in July 2010, replacing the Micra (now produced in Chennai, India) and that NMUK would be the European manufacturing location for the Electric Vehicle Leaf model beginning in 2011, as well as an on-site lithium-ion battery manufacturing facility for an investment of £420 million (US$636 million), backed by the U.K. government.
 2013 saw the introduction of the second-generation Note and Qashqai.

 Nissan's Sunderland plant in northeast England will play an important role in the firm's future, executives said in May 2020, despite plans to downsize elsewhere in Europe.

 In July 2021, Nissan announced plans to create 400 jobs at the Sunderland factory site to build a new electric vehicle and models such as the Juke, Qashqai and the Leaf.
 This development forms part of plans to create 6,000 new jobs in Sunderland at Nissan and among its suppliers, under a blueprint announced by the company earlier in July as it invests £1bn to develop an electric vehicle manufacturing hub in the United Kingdom.

+In 2025, 273,000 cars were manufactured, 3% fewer than in 2024, and less than half of the plant's maximum production capacity of about 600,000 cars.
+In May 2026, Nissan consolidated all its production onto one of the two production lines, without a reduction of its about 6,000 employees.
+This created the possibility of a contract to build cars for Chinese manufacturer Chery in 2027.